tnglemongrass/swiss-railway-clock/README.md

 Additionally, the `sonnet-refined1/2` versions **changes color 5 minutes before the hour ends**, from black to a friendly yellow.
 This should remind you that it's time to come to and end.

 The `wiki(-refined)` versions have exactly the same proportions as the original, but are under copyright.
+They also **change colors 5 minutes before**, and additionally **aligns updates** to the full second of the system clock.

 ## Usage